Sean Pedulla: Ole Miss

 On March 24, 2024, Pedulla entered the transfer portal.
 A month later, on April 24, Pedulla announced that he was transferring to Ole Miss over Oklahoma and Creighton.
 Pedulla was solid early for the Rebels, scoring 18 points in a half in the December 21 game against Queens.
 On February 27, 2025, Pedulla was named a finalist for the Howell Trophy, awarded to the best college basketball player in the state of Mississippi.
 Two days later, Pedulla hit a game-winning three-pointer against his home state team Oklahoma, capping off a 26-point day to solidify Ole Miss' bid to the 2025 NCAA tournament.
 On March 10, Pedulla was named a third-team All-SEC selection.
 During Ole Miss' opening game in the 2025 SEC tournament, Pedulla hit the game-winning three-pointer to secure an 83-80 win over Arkansas, allowing the Rebels to advance to the quarterfinals.

 Professional career

+Rip City Remix (2025–2026)

 After going undrafted in the 2025 NBA draft, Pedulla joined the Portland Trail Blazers for the 2025 NBA Summer League.
 For the 2025–26 season, he was added to the roster of the Blazers' NBA G League affiliate, the Rip City Remix.

+Los Angeles / San Diego Clippers (2026)

+On February 20, 2026, Pedulla signed on a two-way contract with the Los Angeles Clippers.
+He made his NBA debut on March 11 against the Minnesota Timberwolves, in which he had six points, three assists and one rebound in six minutes.
+On April 2, Pedulla was named the NBA G League Rookie Of The Year, having averaged 23.6 points, 6.7 assists, 5.0 rebounds, and 1.6 steals across 28 total appearances.
+He logged seven appearances for the Clippers, recording averages of 1.9 points, 0.4 rebounds, and 0.7 assists.
+Pedulla was waived by Los Angeles on August 5.

+Houston Rockets / Rio Grande Valley Vipers (2026–present)

+On August 17, 2026, Pedulla signed a two–way contract with the Houston Rockets.